 It is impossible to ascertain the exact symptoms each individual will have to face, and the medical profession’s brain scans are only able only to provide a general analysis of the likely effects arising from damage to a specific part of the brain.

+I have damage to the right parietal lobe, and I struggle with all these.
+The damage to the right parietal lobe also means I have spatial awareness difficulties, difficulty naming objects, trouble finding words when I’m speaking, and some difficulty in reading and writing.
 I struggle to navigate my way through recognition and am unable to feel certain emotions that other people take for granted.
 It is my intuition that helps me manage daily routines.